 2. Triglav National Park

 The Krizna cave, Slovenia’s only naturally preserved karst cave, has a total of 22 lakes inside.
 These caves are separated by slowly growing, fragile sinter barriers.
 These barriers are extremely fragile and as a result, the number of visitors is restricted each day.
 Despite the lack of nutrients, this cave system has ranked 4th in the world for biodiversity.

 In this cave system, you’ll also find remains of the mysterious and now extinct Cave Bear.
 New archaeological artefacts are also to be found, suggesting that our ancient ancestors used the caves as a hiding place.
 This curious, underground world has a rich history that shouldn’t be missed.

 Situated on the Southern foot of the Karawanks mountain range, Bled draws visitors worldwide, and for good reason.
-Lake Bled itself is a huge attraction, and has a picturesque church sitting on island in its’ centre.
-Before the church on the island in the middle of Lake Bled, an ancient temple devoted to Ziva, the Slavic goddess of fertility, stood there.
+Lake Bled itself is a huge attraction and has a picturesque church sitting on island in its centre.
+You have probably seen a picture of it on Instagram… Before the church on the island in the middle of Lake Bled, an ancient temple devoted to Ziva, the Slavic goddess of fertility, stood there.
 A local Bled tradition is for a husband to carry his wife up the steps on the day of their wedding.

 The town has an authentic, slavic charm and provides a gateway to the adventure hotspot of the Julian Alps.
 There is far more to do here than take an Instagram snap.
 Overlooking the lake is a castle and there are walk-ways through the forests on the shores of Lake Bled.
 It’s possible to go swimming in the lake, or paddle your way out into the blue.
 That’s a serious lot of effort to photo-bomb your friends, but is probably worth it!